caktus/guidebook/docs/deploy-strategies.md

 configuration management system to deploy the site.

-This has worked reasonably well (well enough that we keep using it), but over time we\'ve discovered a number of shortcomings:
+This has worked reasonably well (well enough that we keep using it), but over time we've discovered a number of shortcomings:

 -   Difficulty debugging deploy problems
 -   Fragility of Salt updates - many new updates seem to introduce new bugs, and the next update that fixes those might have its own new bugs.
 It can be tricky figuring out a version of Salt that works.
--   Resource usage - the Salt master process seems to grow over time to use a lot of memory on the server, even though it shouldn\'t be doing anything at all when we\'re not deploying.
+-   Resource usage - the Salt master process seems to grow over time to use a lot of memory on the server, even though it shouldn't be doing anything at all when we're not deploying.
 This ties up memory our site could be using.

 ### Tequila

-Tequila (see [tequila-\*]{.title-ref} projects on Caktus github) is a successor project to Margarita, which uses [Ansible](http://docs.ansible.com/) instead of Salt.
+Tequila (see [tequila-*]{.title-ref} projects on Caktus github) is a successor project to Margarita, which uses [Ansible](http://docs.ansible.com/) instead of Salt.
 It is hoped that Tequila will avoid some of the problems of Margarita.